Sustainable building data - 2050 Materials

 Phanos Hadjikyriakou

 So something that says, for example, a clay brick from the UK without necessarily specifying who the manufacturer is.
-So that kind of gives a workflow that allows you to, if you're starting by just considering materials in the beginning, you can choose your materials.
-And then once you get into the specification process, or if you want to see whether there is an applicable product in your area, to actually go into the product selection process.
+So that kind of gives a workflow that allows you to, if you’re starting by just considering materials in the beginning, you can choose your materials.
+And then once you get into the specification process, or if you want to see whether there is an applicable product in your area, to actually go into the product selection process during the specification phases.

 Matt Morley